 Brave the Gobbins Cliff Walk

-Nearly a century ago some very bold Irishmen build a stunning cliff walk that defies the sea.
+Nearly a century ago some very bold Irishmen built a stunning cliff walk that defies the sea.
 Only to 20 miles North of Belfast, the walk makes for a great first or last stop on your way up the Coastal Causeway Route.
 It’s a series of bridges, tunnels, and paths that wind through basalt caves and cliff faces.
 The walk was closed for nearly five decades until it was renovated and opened to visitors in 2014.
 It has quickly become a hit and must-see on the route.
 The new experience features a museum, tours, and cafe.

 - Hours: Open Daily: 9:30 – 4:30 – Closed in winter!